Battling Addiction: Outpatient vs Inpatient Treatment

 Addiction treatment centers offer various types of drug recovery therapies that include outpatient vs inpatient treatment services.
 The nature of an individual’s drug dependence and circumstances helps addiction specialists determine what type of treatment is best for them.
 Inpatient drug rehab requires that patients remain within the facility’s care around the clock.
 Addiction sufferers who undertake outpatient addiction treatments visit the rehabilitation center during the day for therapy and return home in the evenings.

 Discovery Transitions, located in Los Angeles’ San Fernando Valley, offers outpatient treatment programs for men and women seeking either to initiate or to continue recovery from alcoholism or drug addiction.
 As a transitional program, the facility is ideal for anyone who has just completed an inpatient program and is ready to step down to a less intensive but highly structured continuation of treatment.
-Discovery Transitions is equally effective and available for those whose substance abuse problems are severe enough to require help but do not approach the level of requiring residential treatment.
+Discovery Transitions are equally effective and available for those whose substance abuse problems are severe enough to require help but do not approach the level of requiring residential treatment.

 Inpatient Drug Rehabilitation Center